 The infraspinatus is responsible for the physiologic motion of shoulder external rotation.
 At the shoulder joint, similar to the teres minor, it contributes to compression and inferior shear of the head of the humerus.
 There are plenty of people with partial or full-thickness supraspinatus tears that can get by without surgery (depending on contextual factors).
 However, if the infraspinatus and/or teres minor (referred to as the post cuff muscles) are also torn, dynamic shoulder stability and shoulder motion are going to be significantly compromised.
 The best exercise for the infraspinatus is going to be an isolated shoulder external rotation movement.
-Another article by our friend Reinold et al. in 2004 found side-lying shoulder external rotation to best one of the best exercises.
+Another article by our friend Reinold et al. in 2004 found side-lying shoulder external rotation to best one of the best exercises for rotator cuff injury.
 When performed correctly, you will absolutely feel the burn in your post cuff muscles!

 - Kuhn JE, Dunn WR, Sanders R, et al. Effectiveness of physical therapy in treating atraumatic full-thickness rotator cuff tears: a multicenter prospective cohort study.
 J Shoulder Elbow Surg 2013:Epub.